emmercm/www/src/blog/investigating-locks-in-mysql.md

 Some key things to look for:

 - Long-running statements likely indicate resource contention.
-If a lock is held too long, any other transaction that needs to lock the same index record or table will risk timing out.
+If a lock is held too long then any other transaction that needs to lock the same record, index record, or table will risk timing out.
 The default [`innodb_lock_wait_timeout`](https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_lock_wait_timeout) variable value is 50 seconds, but you can check it with this query:

     ```sql
     SHOW VARIABLES WHERE variable_name = 'innodb_lock_wait_timeout';